compbiozurich/UZH-BIO390/pages/learning-goals.md

 * transcription factors & genome interaction
 * chemical genome modifications, their effectors and results
 * Chip-Seq
+* read mapping
+* peak calling
+* sequence compression algorithms

 #### Metagenomics

-* Students can explain the concept of taxonomic diversity
+* concept of taxonomic diversity
-* Students can explain the concept microbial community dissimilarity
+* concept microbial community dissimilarity
-* Students know how sequences are used to derive an adopted species concept for prokaryotes
+* how are sequences used to derive an adopted species concept for prokaryotes
-* Students are familiar with the principle steps for 16S rRNA-based taxonomic composition analysis
+* principle steps for 16S rRNA-based taxonomic composition analysis
-* Students can recapitulate the essential steps of short sequencing read assembly into contigs and scaffolds
+* essential steps of short sequencing read assembly into contigs and scaffolds
-* Students can describe the basic steps of metagenomic analysis: from raw reads to the reconstruction of genomic scaffolds
+* basic steps of metagenomic analysis: from raw reads to the reconstruction of genomic scaffolds

 #### Proteomics